Joseph Heath

 Joseph Heath (born 1967) is a Canadian philosopher.
 He is professor of philosophy at the University of Toronto, where he was formerly the director of the Centre for Ethics.
-He also teaches at the School of Public Policy and Governance.
-Heath's webpage at the University of Toronto declares his work "is all related, in one way or another, to critical social theory in the tradition of the Frankfurt School."
-He has published both academic and popular writings, including the bestselling The Rebel Sell, which he coauthored with Andrew Potter.
-His philosophical work includes papers and books in political philosophy, business ethics, rational choice theory, action theory, and critical theory.
-His stepmother is June Clark.
+He has also taught at the Munk School of Global Affairs and Public Policy.
+According to his webpage at the University of Toronto, Heath's work "is all related, in one way or another, to critical social theory in the tradition of the Frankfurt School."
+His primary areas of specialization are political philosophy, business ethics, critical theory, and rational choice theory.